wren-lang/wren/doc/site/method-calls.markdown

     1.23.sin          //> 0.9424888019317
     [1, 2, 3].isEmpty //> false

-Sometimes you have a method that doesn't need any parameters, but modifies the object or has some other side effect.
-For those, it's better to use empty
-parentheses:

-    :::wren
-    list.clear()

-Also, when a method supports multiple arities, it's typical to include the `()` in the zero-argument case to be consistent with the other versions:

-    Fiber.yield()
-    Fiber.yield("value")

 A getter is *not* the same as a method with an empty argument list.
 The `()` is part of the signature, so `count` and `count()` have different signatures.
 Unlike Ruby's optional parentheses, Wren wants to make sure you call a getter